Richard-HC-HK/IERG4210_2017/README.md

      (you can view the admin panel by this account)

 3. File Utilities:
-     admin.php -- admin panel
+     Final version of files are in the folder phases/ admin.php -- admin panel
      index.php -- user panel
      login.php -- login panel